llebkered/ci-starterkit/readme.md

 ### Gulp.js

+This still uses Gulp 3.
+Gulp 4 is the latest stable version.
+Upgrading to Gulp 4 requires a rewrite of *gulpfile.js*

 * Compiles SASS
 * Adds browser prefixes.
 * Compresses image files and places them in assets/build/images folder.
 * Outputs display using browsersync

 ### Modernizr